 - 1.1Somerville College is committed to safeguarding and promoting the health, safety and welfare of its Members and visitors.
-The College recognises it is likely that children will enter College premises or interact with College Members in a number of circumstances. - 1.2 This Policy places the welfare of children to be of paramount importance and aims to safeguard their well-being, in particular by protecting them from abuse of any kind.
-This Policy has been produced in response to an increase in the College's provision of outreach activity for schools and should be read in conjunction with the University of Oxford Safeguarding Code of Practice - http://www.admin.ox.ac.uk/personnel/cops/safeguarding/safeguardingcop/. - 1.3 A copy of this Policy is available on the College website.
+The College recognises it is likely that children will enter College premises or interact with College Members in a number of circumstances. - 1.2 This Policy recognises the welfare of children to be of paramount importance and aims to safeguard their well-being, in particular by protecting them from abuse of any kind.
+This Policy has been produced in response to an increase in the College's provision of outreach activity for schools and should be read in conjunction with the University of Oxford Safeguarding Code of Practice https://hr.admin.ox.ac.uk/safeguarding-at-risk-adults-and-children. - 1.3 A copy of this Policy is available on the College website.